Bacchus Marsh Grammar is committed to reporting on student achievement to our students, parents, and to the School Council.

 Years 7 – 10: Mid Term 1 and End Term 3

-Parents have the opportunity to attend three interviews each year focusing on their child’s progress.
-Students are required to attend interviews with their parents.
+Parents have the opportunity to attend two interviews each year focusing on their child’s progress.
+Students are encouraged to attend interviews with their parents.
 Other opportunities are available for informal discussions between teachers, students and parents when requested.

 It is expected that students at Bacchus Marsh Grammar complete all course requirements.
 If a student achieves a ‘D’ or below in English OR Mathematics, OR a ‘D’ or below average overall, promotion to the next year level will be made on the basis of each student’s educational and social needs.